-We intend to address the weaknesses identified above by (a) increasing the oversight and review procedures of the Board of Directors and our Audit Committee with regard to financial reporting, financial processes and procedures and internal control procedures and (b) hiring additional finance and accounting personnel, including a Chief Financial Officer (hired December 2017), who will assist in the process of remediating the weaknesses identified above
+We intend to address the weaknesses identified above by, among other things, (a) increasing the oversight and review procedures of the Board of Directors and its Audit Committee with regard to financial reporting, financial processes and procedures and internal control procedures and (b) hiring additional finance and accounting personnel, including a Chief Financial Officer (hired December 2017), who will assist in the process of remediating the weaknesses identified above.
+In April 2018, the Board of Directors also adopted a related party transaction policy.
+In July 2018, we implemented chart of accounts designed to facilitate the timely and accurate financial reporting of research and development expenses.
+Our management believes that the controls implemented to-date are sufficient to address weaknesses (2), (3) and (4) above.
+However, no assurances that our remediation is effective can be made until remedial controls are implemented and operate for a period of time.
+We expect to have all the material weaknesses identified in this Item 4 remediated before the end of the year.